-(Bushcraft Competency Certificate) is a fully accredited three day basic bushcraft & survival skills competency course.
+BCC (Bushcraft Competency Certificate) is a fully accredited three day bushcraft & survival skills competency course.

-Steadily becoming a sought after certification for those wishing to deliver bushcraft from outdoor centres and schools, the BCC is also a good starting point for any wishing to develop or consolidate their wilderness skills providing coaching all the practical skills needed for confidence in the wilderness.
+Steadily becoming a sought after certification for those wishing to deliver bushcraft from outdoor centres and schools.
+The BCC is a good starting point for any wishing to develop or consolidate their wilderness skills providing coaching in all the practical skills needed for confidence in the wilderness.

-Working places and discounts at our discretion. please enquire
+Cost.. £335 (£295 discounted for IOL/PPG members) (Working places and discounts at our discretion. please enquire)

 Assessments are here again 26th of September 2018.